sersoft-gmbh/swift-coverage-action/README.md

 [![Tests](https://github.com/sersoft-gmbh/swift-coverage-action/actions/workflows/tests.yml/badge.svg)](https://github.com/sersoft-gmbh/swift-coverage-action/actions/workflows/tests.yml)

-This action converts code coverage files from `swift test` or `xcodebuild` runs for processing with e.g. codecov.
+This action converts code coverage files from `swift test` or `xcodebuild` runs for processing with for example codecov.
 Note that this action does not run any test.
 Use `swift test`, `xcodebuild` or [xcodebuild-action](https://github.com/sersoft-gmbh/xcodebuild-action) for that.

 ## Inputs